-The Nishi-Nippon City Bank, Ltd.

-Years ended 31st March, 2011 and 2010

-1. Basis of Presentation of Financial Statements

-The accompanying non-consolidated nancial statements of The Nishi-Nippon City Bank, Ltd. (the Bank) have been prepared from the accounts maintained by the Bank in accordance with the provisions set forth in the Japanese Corporation Law, the Banking Law, and accounting principles generally accepted in Japan, which are different in certain respects as to the application and disclosure requirements of International Financial Reporting Standard.

-and Practices Employed by the Bank

-2. Other Accounting Principles Accounting principles employed by the Bank in preparing the accompanying non-consolidated nancial statements which have signi cant effects thereon, are explained in Note 2 of the Notes to Consolidated Financial Statements.
+The Nishi-Nippon City Bank, Ltd. ears ended 31st March, 2011 and 2010 1.
+Basis of Presentation of The accompanying non-consolidated nancial statements of The Nishi-Nippon City Bank, Ltd. (the Bank) Financial Statements have been prepared from the accounts maintained by the Bank in accordance with the provisions set forth in the Japanese Corporation Law, the Banking Law, and accounting principles generally accepted in Japan, which are different in certain respects as to the application and disclosure requirements of International Financial Reporting Standard.
+2. Other Accounting Principl es Accounting principles employed by the Bank in preparing the accompanying non-consolidated nancial and Practices Employed by statements which have signi cant effects thereon, are explained in Note 2 of the Notes to Consolidated the Bank Financial Statements.